 The first thing you need to do to make using Vim easy is to remap the Caps Lock key to be a Ctrl key.
 This serves two purpose:

-You can remap the Caps Lock key in one of two ways:
+You can remap the Caps Lock key in one of several ways: